atilika/kuromoji/README.md

 2. Run Maven using

-    `% mvn -Ddownload=true clean package`
+    `% mvn clean package`

-   to download the dictionary data and build Kuromoji with all dictionaries.
+   which downloads source dictionary data and builds Kuromoji with all dictionaries.

+These additional build options are available:

+* Use to `-DskipBuildDictionary` to not recompile dictionaries on each build
+* Use to `-DskipDownloadDictionary` to not download source dictionaries on dictionary build (used with with `-DskipBuildDictionary`)

 # Contact us